meganomic/pyposter/README.md

 A simple usenet binary poster using python.

-Just clone it and run pyposter.py.
-Should work fine on both Windows and Linux.
 Remember to edit pyposter.ini before using!

 Requires Python 3 to run.
 And I don't support no legacy 32 bit systems.